Making changes to a Listed building: The crucial things to know

 • Other historical significance or importance

-Any changes - inside or out - beyond basic repairs to any structure on the list will need Listed Building Consent from the local planning authority.
+Any changes - inside or out - beyond basic repairs to any structure on the list will need listed building consent from the local planning authority.
 This includes changes made to non-original elements of the building - even if we’re talking about some tacky built-in cabinets added in the 1980s, you are still meant to get the council’s permission before you rip them out.

 Not all Listed buildings are the same

 On one level, this is obvious.
-There are around 400,000 Listed buildings according to Historic England.
+There are around 400,000 listed buildings here according to Historic England.
 Over 90% of these are Grade II.
 Another 5.8% are Grade II* and just 2.5% Grade I. Therefore, what you’ve got on your hands with a Grade I is clearly very different from Grade II.

 But even within Grade II, there’s a huge range of situations.
 In a lot of cases, the listing will be for ‘group value’.
 This means that the main reason for the individual structure to be listed is because it forms part of a collection of buildings that either share a history or work well together.
 That will limit the changes you can make on the outside - you shouldn’t be disrupting the group – but can mean that you are freer to make changes to the interior.

 Much will depend on the listing itself and the history of the building.
 As a general rule, the older the listing, the less detail it has.
-This is good and bad: in theory, the listing should give you a sense of what the valued features of the building are.
+This is both good and bad: in theory, the listing should give you a sense of what the valued features of the building are.
 Anything not mentioned, by implication, is less crucial, although that doesn’t give you free rein to change or remove features not included in the Historic England entry.

 More recent entries tend to be much more detailed.
-The disadvantage is that can limit what you can do with the property.
+The disadvantage is that it can limit what you can do with the property.
 The advantage is that you should start off with a much clearer idea of what parts of the building are important and which aren’t.

-As most Listed buildings are over a century old and some much older, quite often their interiors will have been completely stripped out and replaced several times.
+As most listed buildings are over a century old and some much older, quite often their interiors will have been completely stripped out and replaced several times.
 If that’s the case, you might have the opportunity to put your own stamp on the surroundings.

 Listed building - living room